Nandana-Ajoy/Banking_System/README.md

-A simple Python-based banking system using SQLite3.
+A Python-based banking system using SQLite3.

 Features :
 - Create users